joeychilson/websurfer/README.md

 # WebSurfer

-An API for surfing the web.
+An API to help LLMs surf the web.

 ## License